FLIGHT SAFETY FOUNDATION HEADQUARTERS

 by William R. Voss

-New CAST Charter The U.S. Commercial Aviation Safety Team (CAST) has a new charter and…
+New CAST Charter The U.S. Commercial Aviation Safety Team (CAST) has a new charter and leadership with two “aggressive goals,” says Ken Hylander, one of the new industry co-chairmen and…

 Thai Airways flight operations safety analysis finds a reluctance to conduct go-arounds.